fall inside a hole

 First written August 15, 2023

 Green-trimmed 200-series Shinkansens based on the original 0-series design began servicing the Tohoku Joetsu Shinkansen line in 1982.
-200 series trains actually predate the mid 80s 100-series trains, and were named because the convention was for trains on the Tohoku Joetsu lines to have an even hundreds number and trains on the Tokaido Sanyo lines had odd hundreds digits.
-Tomy released the ライト付 東北上越新幹線 (Tohoku Joetsu Shinkansen with Light) in 1981 based heavily on the existing Hikari with Light 0-series molds.
+The 200 series was the second Shinkansen class to be developed, predating the mid 80s 100 series trains with their shark noses, although some late 200 series trains were manufactured in the 100 series styling.
+200 series have snowplows fitted to help deal with snow on the lines.
+Tomy released the ライト付 東北上越新幹線 Tohoku Joetsu Shinkansen with Light in April 1981 based heavily on the existing Hikari with Light 0-series molds.
 Although the body shells and intermediate car's chassis are identical to the 0-series, the power and tail car's chassis have added molded snowplows to mimic the real ones fitted to 200 series trains to clear the snow on the mountainous route.

-The Tohoku Joetsu Shinkansen with Light was first released as EC12 in a fifth generation box.
+The Tohoku Joetsu Shinkansen with Light was first released with the EC12 designation in a fifth generation box around 1981.

 (August 23, 2023)